gosh-sh/docs/docs/working-with-gosh/anytree.md

 ## **Overview**

-GOSH introduces **AnyTree** — a software deployment system built to guarantee the security of your software supply chain
+**AnyTree** — a software deployment system built to guarantee the security of your software supply chain

-With AnyTree, any mutations of your code, down to every dependency, as well as operations, including builds and every artifact, are logged, timestamped, signed, and verified when used on GOSH
+With AnyTree, any mutations of your code, down to every dependency, as well as operations, including builds and every artifact, are logged, timestamped, signed, and verified.

 Deep SBOM extends the SBOM surface to include all build environments.
 It is impossible to inject malicious commits backwards on GOSH and miss dependency tampering during the CI/CD process when using Deep SBOM.
-Integrating GOSH Builder with AnyTree proves builds on a developer machine and a server (or a cloud) are identical
+Integrating GOSH Builder with AnyTree proves builds on a developer machine and a server (or a cloud) are identical.

 <!-- creates reproducible containers in an isolated environment.  -->

 AnyTree utilizes standard Docker Containers secured by [**GOSH AnyTree Builder**](anytree.md#build-image) and is currently available as Beta on Linux and is coming soon to Windows and macOS.

-As the result of his work will be the creation of a binary file of project.
-It is describing not only what, but also how something was built.
+As a result the binary file will be created with an immutable record of not only 'what' but 'how' it was built.

 !!! info
     The current version of AnyTree only supports Linux.